jaeyoung-jae-park/Joint-model-assisted-Decision-Rule/README.md

 # Can a joint model assist target label prediction?
 Conditions and approaches

-This code package is about _Application to other open datasets_.
+This code package is about __Application to other open datasets__ in the paper.
+To reproduce the results of __Synthetic dataset__, refer to _ModelAssistClassify.tar.gz_.

 ## Requirements